 I have extensive experience in helping people overcome a wide variety of mental health difficulties such as emotional sensitivity, self-harm, impulsive behaviours, suicidal thoughts, difficulties managing anger, a confused sense of self, a fear of abandonment, feelings of emptiness and numbness, recurrent depression, anxiety and struggles in managing relationships with others using DBT and informed DBT since 2005.
 In particular, I have specialised in working with individuals who have Borderline Personality Disorder.
 Most of my work has been with adults, however, I also work with teenagers.

-I have worked in the NHS for 21 years and recently retired to focus on my private clinical work and supervision.
+I have worked in the NHS for 21 years and I have also been working privately for three years.
 I am passionate about DBT because I have seen first-hand over the years how it has changed people’s lives for the better.
 I strongly believe that the treatment can help individuals to stop harmful behaviours they may be engaging in that they would like to change and it supports people in achieving their life worth living goals.

-I have dedicated my career to DBT and I enjoy working with individuals who have Borderline Personality Disorder (BPD,) or traits of BPD, Emotionally Unstable Personality Disorder (EUPD) and those individuals who experience complex psychological needs.
+I enjoy working with individuals who have Borderline Personality Disorder (BPD) (also known as Emotionally Unstable Personality Disorder or EUPD,) individuals who have traits of the diagnosis and those individuals who experience complex psychological needs.
 However, I also believe that the treatment can be helpful for anyone who is struggling with their mental health.
 To highlight this, in 2010 I created and developed a transdiagnostic DBT Skills Training group for adults and the results of four years of the group were published in May 2016 in the Mental Health Practice journal entitled “Assessing a Six-Month Dialectical Behaviour Therapy Skills-Only Group.”

 I am an enthusiastic, motivated DBT Therapist and I feel my strength is that I am down to earth and able to build trust and a rapport with someone early on in treatment.
 I am compassionate, caring, calm and non-judgemental.
 I work in a person-centred way looking at the individual needs of the person in a holistic way with the emphasis on helping someone to manage distress to reduce emotional suffering.
 By learning more effective and helpful ways of coping it means the person’s quality of life is improved.